Injure others and you injure yourself — help others and you help yourself

 The Chinese government is guilty of mass genocide against the Tibetans and yet only one country; Uruguay, openly stands by Tibet and its people.
 I am not saying all Chinese are bad, just their current government.
-As are the governments of many countries today, when they seemly just focus on power, commerce and self gain without any further thought towards their subjects and all the other inhabitants we share this planet with.
+As are the governments of many countries today when they seemingly just focus on power, commerce and self-gain without any further thought towards their subjects and all the other inhabitants we share this planet with.

 See the end of this page for links to other sites for further information or ways in which you can help the Tibetans.

 The fact that Tibetans are now the minority group in their own country is very sad indeed.
 Here are some very heartbreaking attention-grabbing facts:

 - 1.5 million Tibetans have been slaughtered since the Chinese occupation.

 - Over six thousand monasteries and temples and historical structures looted and destroyed beyond repair.

 - Tibet's ecosystem has been severely damaged: vast regions of forest have been removed whilst numerous wildlife species decimated just for food by the Chinese.

 - Tibet's substantial mineral resources have been pillaged and continues to this date.

 - One quarter of China's nuclear missiles are stationed in Tibet.